Moraa254-MN/Climate_action/README.md

 #  AI for Climate Action: Forecasting Carbon Emissions

-This project uses "machine learning" to forecast "CO₂ emissions" by country, supporting **UN SDG 13 – Climate Action**.
+This project uses **machine learning** to forecast **CO₂ emissions** by country, supporting **UN SDG 13 – Climate Action**.
 The goal is to help governments and environmental organizations make informed decisions using data.

 ##  Project Overview